spice-herald/QETpy/README.md

 `python setup.py clean`
 `python setup.py install --user`

+The full documentation can be found at https://pycdms.readthedocs.io/en/latest/

 If you'd like to test the package, the `demos/` directory contains tutorials for various ways it can be used.